YingLiu4203/old-dev-blog/_posts/2016-11-01-vuejs-first-touch.md

 The `npm install` may come with a warning message "eslint-config-standard@6.2.1 requires a peer of eslint-plugin-promise@>=3.3.0 but none was installed.".
 To fix it, first edit the line "eslint-plugin-promise" version in `package.json` from "^2.0.1" to "^3.3.0". then run `npm install` to install the new version.

 ### 1.2.
 Declarative Rendering
 Vue can render data to declaratioins in a corresponding template element.
-The declaration can be one of the following format:

-Additionally, Vue has a component system to support component composing
+Additionally, Vue has a component system to support component composing.

 ## 2. Basic Concepts
 ### 2.1.
 The Vue Instance